 Check out CompactCath® Lite that is designed to have an elegant rain-drop shaped packaging and is smaller than the palm of your hands.

 Look for a catheter with an easy-to-open design—such as a hoop that you can easily hold on to while opening the catheter package, and with an easy-to-insert design—a plastic sleeve surrounding the tube.

 If you have insurance, determine if you are covered for catheters by reading over your insurance policy, contacting your insurance representative, or call us at +1 (888) 933-2284, and we will find out for you!

 If you already get your catheters from a DME, did you know you can switch to another brand of catheters anytime you want with no extra charge most of the time?
 (Please note that if your doctor prescribed you a particular brand of catheter, you may need a new prescription)

+Contact your DME representative to request a free sample of CompactCath, or request it through our website.
 If you don’t have insurance and are buying out of pocket, CompactCath gives out free samples and a 40% discount on your first purchase.